KittyGiraudel/site/_posts/2014-01-20-json-in-sass.md

 }
 ```

 Well, you have to tell it is actually kind of cool to be able to do so, right?
 This is neat!
-Well fasten your belt guys because [Fabrice Weinberg](https://twitter.com/fweinb) and I pushed this to an upper level.
+Well fasten your belt people because [Fabrice Weinberg](https://twitter.com/fweinb) and I pushed this to an upper level.

 ## Introducing SassyJSON